MKolman/litecoin/README.md

+> :information_source: This repo contains code for the "Kraken DevOps Test" as the first step of my interview process.
+Repo is forked from https://github.com/kantsuw/litecoin with minor adjustments

 # Litecoin 0.18.1 in Docker
 This repository contains everything that you need to run Litecoin in Docker and Kubernetes with a simple Jenkins Pipeline script.

-## Requirements
+## Jenkins Server Requirements
-- Docker - your Jenkins server needs to have docker binary installed
-- kubectl - it should be also available in your Jenkins server
+- Docker CLI
+- kubectl
+- kubeconfig
-- kubeconfig - separated config for your cluster must be located in ~/.kube/ directory of your Jenkins server (if you are using single kubeconfig you need to edit [Jenkinsfile](https://github.com/kantsuw/litecoin/blob/master/Jenkinsfile#L27) addinf `--context NAME_OF_CONTEXT` in this repository )
+  - separated config for your cluster must be located in ~/.kube/ directory of your Jenkins server (if you are using single kubeconfig you need to edit [Jenkinsfile](https://github.com/mkolman/litecoin/blob/master/Jenkinsfile#L27) addinf `--context NAME_OF_CONTEXT` in this repository

 ## Dockerfile
-Multistage build is picked up as approach.
-The main reason for this is because I do not want to have everything installed during the build process in the image which will run in Kubernetes.
-The first image (packager) is built with the single RUN approach.
-It is because the version of the Litecoin is not going to be change and I am not going to persist different layers for cache purposes.
-Using `sha256sum -c --strict -` will fail the whole build process if return error.
-The same will apply for running `python3 shasum.py`.
+To help with faster set up in Kubernetes we use multistage docker build.
+In the first stage Litecoin and all its dependencies are installed, the package's SHA256 sum is verified and the package is uncompressed.

+Second stage just copies over the extracted package and ensures they are owned by a non-privileged user named `litecoin`.
+Finally Litecoin daemon process is started as the user `litecoin`.

-Build it on your computer - `docker build -t litecoin:0.17.1 .`
+Build it on your computer - `docker build -t litecoin:0.18.1 .`

-## statefulset.yaml
+## Kubernetes config
-Assumptions
+Assumptions of `statefulset.yaml`
 - There is no namespace `litecoin`
-- `storageClassName: standard` exist
+- `storageClassName: standard` exists

 Additional information
 - Using `runAsUser` and `fsGroup` to ensure that I will run with the same user as the one I've created in the Dockerfile